mmn80/muesli/README.md

 live up to the "document-oriented" label, but this should be optional
 - [ ] better migration story
 - [ ] radix tree / PATRICIA implementation for proper full-text search
-(currently indexing strings just takes first 4/8 chars and turnes them into an int, which is good enough for simple sorting)
+(currently indexing strings just takes first 4/8 chars and turns them into an int, which is good enough for basic sorting)
 - [ ] replication
 - [ ] more advanced & flexible index system supporting complex indexes, joins, etc.
 - [ ] fancy query language